Is there anything I need to do before An appointment?

 I think my saddle might also need checking - Should I book you or the saddle fitter to come out first?

 If your horse is due a routine saddle fit check as well, then it is usually better to have a physiotherapy session for your horse before your saddle fitting appointment.
 Treatment can potentially alter the horse's movement subtly, which could mean that any 'fine-tuning' of the saddle balance made by your fitter might perhaps no longer be quite ideal for the horse's way of going were they to have seen the horse first.
-However, if there is any chance that the saddle might not be fitting your horse correctly anymore, then there is absolutely no point of course in paying for a treatment but then riding for a time afterwards again before your saddle can be checked - that would simply start to undo the effects of any treatment if the saddle had been causing some problems!
-What usually works best with horses that are seen regularly is to book a saddle fitting appointment for a few days to a week following your horse's physiotherapy session.
-That way the horse could have 1-2 days rest after treatment and then maybe a few ground work sessions before you ride again for the first time actually at your saddle fitting appointment.
+However, if there is any chance that the saddle might not be fitting your horse correctly anymore, then there is absolutely no point of course in paying for treatment but then riding afterwards again before your saddle can be checked - that would simply start to undo the effects of any treatment if the saddle had been causing some problems!
+What usually works best with horses that are seen regularly is to book a saddle fitting appointment for between a few days to a week following your horse's physiotherapy session.
+That way the horse could have 1-2 days rest after treatment and then maybe a few ground work sessions before you ride again for the first time actually at the saddle fitting appointment.